goes-funky/fe-playground/README_E2E.md

 - Running `npm run e2e` succeeds
 - The CI pipeline is green

-Once you are ready please either open a pull-request or send a link to your Github branch where the solution is implemented back to the recruiter.
+Once you are ready please open a pull-request.
+Remember that this only works from **forked** repositories.